alantsov/voice-input/README.md

 ## System Dependencies

+The application requires several system dependencies:

-If you want to build with the system tray icon feature, you'll need to install the following dependencies:
+1. GTK/ATK dependencies (only needed if you want to build with the system tray icon feature)
+2. ALSA libraries for audio recording
+3. libxdo for keyboard simulation (used to insert transcribed text at cursor position)

+Install the following packages for your distribution:

 ### Ubuntu/Debian/Pop!_OS